 But the perfect world only exists with a healthy number of people and boats at the sites.

 Unfortunately, the Kona manta industry has had exponential growth since 2012 with more boat operators starting their businesses and ultimately have brought a lot more people to the activity sites.
-Today there are over 50 manta activity providers (up from approx 25 in 2012).

 The healthy balance that existed since 1991 has been out of whack and on busy nights you can easily end up with 200-300 people in the water at one site.
 It is an organizational big stressful challenge as we all must try to keep the situation safe for everyone involved at night in the ocean with “big fish”.
 Read all about the current state of ocean ecotourism around Kona on this page!

-The State of Hawaii is working on regulations but that is a painstakingly slow process and definitely a topic that will be revisited here on the Manta Ray Advocates website.
+The State of Hawaii is working on regulations but that is a painstakingly slow process and definitely, a topic that will be revisited here on the Manta Ray Advocates website.

 Click here to join the community where you will find a Facebook Live event live about the same topic.
 Become a manta advocate and be part of a highly educational and fun place to meet others who want to make the mantas’ world a better place.